dev-nzm99/dsalgo-lib/README.md

 - Time and space complexity
 - Example usage

-The goal of this repository is to help learners **truly understand how data structures and algorithms work internally**, rather than relying solely on built-in libraries or functions.
+The goal of this repository is to provide learners with a deep understanding of the inner workings of data structures and algorithms, beyond just using built-in libraries or functions.
 It serves as a reliable resource for **learning, practice, and interview preparation**.

 ---